Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: EXPERIMENTS

-Table \ref{table-ablations} shows the performance with and without test-time adaptation (TTA), which is a key part of our method.
-TTA needs to be enabled with at least one proposed learning objective.
-In Table \ref{table-ablations} we can observe that whether TTA is in conjunction with the $L_{eno}$ or $L_{ckd}$, it can effectively improve the segmentation results on both OCID and OSD.
+\textbf{Test-time Adaptation} Since the test-time adaptation (TTA) needs to be enabled with at least one proposed learning objective, \textit{i.e.,} NEO or CKD, the ablation of TTA is implicitly included in the first row in Table \ref{table-ablations}.
+From Table \ref{table-ablations} we can observe that whether TTA is in conjunction with the $L_{neo}$ or $L_{ckd}$, the segmentation results on both OSD and OCID can be significantly improved.